Daheckwith/FYS4411/Project 1/README.md

-# Simple Variational Monte Carlo solve for FYS4411
+# Simple Variational Monte Carlo solver for FYS4411

 VMC-solver for project 1 of FYS4411 implemented in a class-structure written in C++.
 Datanalysis and plotting in Python.
 The article can be found in the subfolder named **Article**.